-If you enjoyed this brief sound healing meditation and would like to learn more sound healing techniques directly from Lee, be sure to check out our upcoming workshop…
+If you enjoyed this brief sound healing meditation and would like to learn more sound healing techniques directly from Lee, be sure to check out our on-demand workshop…

-At Holden QiGong, we’re excited to be offering an online Self-Healing with Sound workshop on Sunday, May 23rd from 1 – 4:30 PM Pacific.
+At Holden QiGong, we’re excited to be offering an on-demand Self-Healing with Sound workshop.

-In this unique workshop, Lee will be teaching powerful sound healing practices designed to detoxify and cleanse the body.
-Each organ has its own needs, so Lee will be sharing a vast variety of exercises for a full-body healing experience.
+In this unique workshop, Lee teaches powerful sound healing practices designed to detoxify and cleanse the body.
+Each organ has its own needs, so Lee shares a vast variety of exercises for a full-body healing experience.